plaszczkowski/BlazorLens/doc/Best_Practices.md

 ---

-ðŸ” Enforcement & Self-Check Strategy
+### Enforcement & Self-Check Strategy

 All rules continue to be enforced via the centralized protocol, rubric, and CI/CD integrations.
 Violations are logged, prioritized, and remediated according to the established self-check strategy.

-*Version: 3.1 â€¢ Maintainer: PaweÅ‚ PÅ‚aszczykowski â€¢ Last Updated: 2025-10-14*
+*Version: 1.1 Maintainer: Paul‚ Laszczkowski, Last Updated: 2025-10-14*